Antharia/awesome-lowtech/README.md

 [Homebrew Server ](https://homebrewserver.club/) - Self Host Low tech meetups [Open repair Alliance](https://openrepair.org/) - Make electronic products more durable and easier to repair.
 ## Notes
-It started as a joke.
+It started as a "what if".
 Please PR to make it serious.